aseprite/api/api/blendmode.md

 ## BlendMode.NORMAL

-Mix the background colors with the blending image proportionally to its alpha values.
-Full transparent pixels will show the background.
+Mixes the background colors with the blending image proportionally to its alpha values.
+Fully transparent pixels will show the background.

 ![normal_blend](image/normal_blend.png)